sPoT86/ZTPi/README.md

 Changelog:
 v2.2:
- - Changed dispatcher.py and tasks.py to use cachefile for ZTP-confg
+ - Changed dispatcher.py and tasks.py to use cachefile
- - Standardized call of render_file in templating.py
+ - Standardized input for rendering module in templating.py
+ - Removed 2nd rendering module
- - Changed Webhook for Discord to use requests
+ - Changed Discord-Webhook module to requests
+ - Failure Handling for IM implemented

 v2.1:
  - Changed "association" to "template"